ISL: Kerala Blasters sign Spanish midfielder Vicente Gomez Umpierrez | Goal.com

 ISL: Kerala Blasters sign Spanish midfielder Vicente Gomez Umpierrez

-Indian Super League (ISL) side Kerala Blasters rope in Spanish defensive midfielder Vicente Gomez Umpierrez on a three-year deal.
+Indian Super League (ISL) side Kerala Blasters rope in Spanish defensive midfielder Vicente Gomez Umpierrez.

 The 32-year-old midfielder had last played for Spanish club Deportivo La Coruna in the Segunda Division.